greenelab/deep-review/all-sections.md

 examples.
 When experimental replicates do not completely agree, perfect recall at a low FDR is not possible.
 The upper bound on the recall is the fraction of positive examples that are in agreement across experiments.
 This fraction will vary depending on the available experimental data.
-For example, reproducibility for experimental replicates from the same lab is typically higher than experimental replicates across multiple labs.
+Reproducibility for experimental replicates from the same lab is typically higher than experimental replicates across multiple labs.
 One way to handle the range of reproducibility is the use of multiple reproducibility criteria such as